 Online purchase and completion of Digital Documents using the e-DOCX Online Platform

-Our e-DOCX Online Platform features a number of different Document Suites e.g. PROCSA Client/Consultant Agreements and JBCC Contracts.
-These are presented as separate Document Access Services e.g. e-PROCSA and e-JBCC and feature the following two different user options:
+Our e-DOCX Online Platform features a number of different Document Suites i.e. Professional Service Agreements e.g. PROCSA Client/Consultant Agreements and Building Contracts/Agreements e.g. JBCC Contracts.
+These are presented as separate Document Access Services, namely e-PROCSA and e-JBCC and feature the following two different user options:

 Pro Suite is the name given to the option that contain Document Suites that have productivity enhancing facilities that can be used.The major productivity facility is that the information about a new project only needs to be set-up once.
 This project information is then inserted automatically into any new Document purchased and created, irrespective of which Document Suite a user is working in; saving you a considerable amount of time in the completion of your Documents.
 Learn More

 Basic Suite is an alternative option to Pro Suite and is more suitable for those who do not wish to register for Pro Suite with its productivity enhancing facilities and only want quick and easy online shopping via debit or credit card for Documents with e-mail and printing functionality.

 The differences between the Pro Suite and Basic Suite:Learn More